kevincrane/distsys-f13/hw3_mapreduce/Readme.md

 java -cp out/ distsys.MapReduceManager
 ```

+When running it locally, run each slave in their own directory (e.g. slaves/slave1, slaves/slave2, etc.)

 To clean up all of these messy classfiles later, you can type:
 ```
 make clean